-The La1,1minute results indicate that animal noise, transportation movements and meteorological influences dominate the noise environment at all monitoring locations.
-Mine related noise was not observed to contribute to peak noise levels during audio review of La1,1minute data.
+The La1,1minute (applied to assess sleep disturbance) results indicate that animal noise, transportation movements and meteorological influences dominate the noise environment at all monitoring locations.
+Mine operations did not contribute to measured noise levels above the above the sleep disturbance criteria during the monitoring period.